mrgsolve/gallery/infusion/model_rate_duration.md

 -   We use `D_CENT` to model the infusion duration into the `CENT`ral compartment
 -   The nonmem equivalent for this example would be `D1`
+-   Like nonmem, we use `rate = -2` to indicate that the duration is determined in the model

 ``` r
 code <- '